 Although the trait can be passed down from either side, the maternal side is the best predictor.
 That means if your mother suffers from hair loss, you probably will too.

-You can also take steps to minimize the appearance of hair loss.
+You can also take steps to minimize the appearance of hair loss with cosmetic hair loss remedies.
 If your scalp is light, lighten your hair color to reduce the contrast.
 Getting highlights, and using volumizing shampoos and “thickening” powders and sprays help make fine hair look a little thicker.
 A short haircut will also help you achieve more volume.
 Or keep hair long so you can pin it back to cover thin areas on the scalp.